willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### Controller device recovery

-If the controller isn’t working correctly and you’re unable to update the device, restore the device to factory conditions.
+If the controller isn’t working correctly and you can't update the device, restore it to factory conditions.
+You will need fresh batteries.
 To do this:
 1. Unplug and power off the controllers.
 2. Open the battery cover.
-3. Insert batteries (ensure you have good batteries when performing device recovery).
+3. Insert your new batteries.
-4. Press and hold pairing button (tab at the bottom under the batteries).
+4. Press and hold the pairing button (the tab at the bottom under the batteries).
-5. While holding pairing button, power on the controller by pressing and holding the Windows button for five seconds (keep both buttons depressed).
+5. While holding the pairing button, power on the controller by pressing and holding the Windows button for five seconds (keep both buttons depressed).
 6. Release buttons and wait for controller to power on.
 This takes up to 15 seconds and there are no indicators when device recovery is happening.
-If device powers on immediately on button release, recovery button sequence did not get registered and you need to try again.
+If device powers on immediately on button release, the recovery button sequence did not get registered and you need to try again.
-7. Remove old controller associations from Bluetooth settings (**Settings->Bluetooth>other devices**, select **"Motion controller - Left"** or **"Motion controller - Right"** and **Remove device**.
-After that pair controller with PC again.
+7. Remove old controller associations from Bluetooth settings (**Settings->Bluetooth>other devices**, select **"Motion controller - Left"** or **"Motion controller - Right"** and **Remove device**).
+8. Pair the controller with the PC again.
-8. After connecting with host and HMD, device will update to the latest available firmware.
+9. After connecting with host and HMD, device will update to the latest available firmware.

 ### Lights and indicators